SJ23 Tech Tip C01, (Updated 2022-05-21) Bob Schimmel | |||||||||||||||||||

 two years later, the

-galley couldn't be found, so the second owner built a custom teak galley over the aft half of the port berth, matching the upper cabinets.
+galley couldn't be found, so the second owner built a custom teak counter with sink over the aft half of the port berth, matching the upper cabinets.

-The bottom of the galley was ~8" above the bunk with the
+The bottom of the counter was ~8" above the bunk with the

 idea that a person could stretch their